Shafee Okarvi

 2 February 1930 – 24 April 1984), also known by his honorific as Maulana Muhammad Shafee Okarvi, was a Pakistani religious scholar and orator.
 He was one of the founders of the Jamaa'at-e-Ahle-Sunnat Pakistan and the Gulzaar-e-Habeeb Trust.
 He has received various honors from the Pakistani government and private institutes including the Sitara-e-Imtiaz.
 Over a span of thirty-eight years, Okarvi delivered over 18,000 speeches on many religious topics.

 Early life and education

 Okarvi was born in Khem Karan, East Punjab, India, to Haaji Shaiekh Karam Ilaahi, a local businessman.
 He was the eldest son of seven siblings.
-He began his education by learning to read and memorize the Quran and he completed middle school.
+He began his education by learning to read and memorise the Quran and he completed middle school.

 Personal life

 Okarvi married at a young age and fathered eleven children, these being five sons and six daughters.
 In 1952, however, his two eldest sons, three-year-old Muneer Ahmad and 14-month-old Tanveer Ahmad, died within a week of each other.
 His eldest son, Kaukab Noorani Okarvi, continues his father's religious work.